Coa wants to bring an emotional workout into your fitness regimen – TechCrunch

 The class experience mixes lecture-style teaching with breakout sessions to breed conversations.
 Broadly, Coa is on a mission to take the small-group fitness culture that makes SoulCycle so successful and apply it to mental health.
 It makes sense: small-group fitness is easy to schedule into your busy days, breeds camaraderie and creates a sense of community that keeps you coming back for more.

-Beyond studio classes, Coa sells private classes and offers free community classes.
+Beyond studio classes, Coa sells private classes, 1:1 therapy, and offers free community classes.

-Off the bat, the co-founders are clear about what Coa is not: a replacement for therapy.
+Off the bat, the co-founders are clear about what Coa’s studio classes are not: a replacement for therapy.
 Instead, Coa wants to be a “therapeutic experience,” and the only people who create or teach content are licensed therapists.
 For 1:1 services, Coa has a therapist matchmaking service, currently only active in California (soon to be New York and other states).
-Of course, though, the fact that Coa has therapist connector services means that it will lose some customers, brought in by Coa, once they graduate to real therapy.
+Of course, though, the fact that Coa has therapist connector services means that people interested in therapy can turn to the company for a network of options.

-Coa seemingly has a grey persona to sell to: people who want to pay for their mental health, but not enough to go to therapy.
+Coa’s studio classes seeming have a grey persona to sell to: people who want to pay for their mental health, but not enough to go to therapy.
 Coa pricing is key here, and drop-in classes start at $25 to bring some of the accessibility to mental health awareness.
 The startup’s go to market strategy is currently through free community classes and offering subsidized programs for employees by working directly with employers.
 Coa currently works with companies including Silicon Valley Bank, Spotify, Asana and Salesforce.

 “It’s pretty impossible to replace the magic that can happen between two people meeting consistently every single week and diving deep,” Meyer said.
 “Our problem that we worked on solving is essentially how do you support people and go deep without asking them to go farther than it’s safe to do in a group setting.”
 The other hurdle, which again trickles down to the eventual core customers that Coa secures, is that the small-group format requires customers to offer up a certain amount of vulnerability during each class.

-Note: Editor’s note: This story has been edited to further clarify and correct Coa’s core product offerings.